-Did the suspense kill you?
+Did the suspense from the sherry tomato flat bread pizza post kill you?
 I bet it did.

 Open another can of pumpkin.

-They’ve got pumpkin, applesauce and oats in them.
+They’ve got pumpkin, apple butter and oats in them.
 They’re practically a health food.

-Which means you can have two without thinking twice.
+All that means is you can have two of these pumpkin chocolate chip bars without thinking twice.

-Or one, heated up with vanilla ice cream, more chocolate chips and whip cream.
+Or one, heated up with vanilla ice cream, more chocolate chips and whipped cream.